Janchu/ojk-discord-bot/README.md

 ### Create a Discord application

-Create a Discord application for your server [here](https://discordapp.com/developers/applications/).
+Create a Discord application for your server in the [Discord Developer Portal](https://discord.com/developers/).

 Add a bot to your application and copy its token to `.env` described in next step.